 What to Look for in Chai

-When it comes to chai, you have some options.
+When it comes to chai, you have many options as far as how it's packaged.
 Our list includes everything from stovetop tea to CTC, whole leaves, concentrates, and powders.
-The tea cut called CTC, (cut-tear-curl) also known as mamri tea, comes from pellets that boil with milk, sugar, and spices.
-CTC tea brews in boiling water on the stovetop for a robust cup of black tea, something recipe developer Amisha Gurbani said is essential in a good cup of chai.
-Cookbook author Hetal Vasavada said CTC is essential for imparting the tannins necessary to get that chai flavor.
-Cookbook author Archana Mundhe goes one step further and says the double boil of brewing in water and then in milk is key to a good chai.
-However, there are also plenty of options for quicker steeps.
+The tea cut called CTC (cut-tear-curl), also known as Mamri tea, comes from pellets that boil with milk, sugar, and spices.
+CTC tea brews in boiling water on the stovetop for a robust cup of black tea.
 Your time constraints and personal preference will ultimately dictate the best brewing method and variety for you.

 Why Trust The Spruce Eats?